-During periods of District-declared drought, and starting after two full months of a drought period, a drought management fee (DMF) will be imposed on individual permittees permitted for more than 2,000,000 gallons annually and who exceed their monthly drought allocations (excludes all uses under general permits).
+During periods of District-declared drought, and starting after one full month of a drought period, a drought management fee (DMF) will be imposed on individual permittees who exceed their monthly drought allocations (excludes all uses under general permits).
 This DMF will be invoiced and paid within the permittee's current billing cycle as a condition of permit renewals at the beginning of each fiscal year.